Mugabe's end game: How the president could leave power

 RESIGNATION

-Article 96 of Zimbabwe's constitution says that the president can resign if they submit a letter to the parliament speaker who must publicly announce it within 24 hours.
+Article 96 of Zimbabwe's constitution says that the president can resign if he submits a letter to the parliament speaker who must publicly announce it within 24 hours.

-Resignation would be the fastest, simplest and least risky way for Mugabe to leave power - but he has resisted calls to step down since the crisis began.
+Resignation would be the fastest, simplest and least risky way for Mugabe to leave power - but that looks unlikely.

+And on Sunday he showed once again that he intends to resist all calls to resign.

-Another sticking point for this formula is political.
+Another sticking point is political.
 The constitution says that in the event of a presidential resignation, he will be replaced by the vice president.

-But the military's preferred candidate to succeed Mugabe, Emmerson Mnangagwa, was removed as vice president last week.
+But the military's preferred candidate to succeed Mugabe, Emmerson Mnangagwa, was sacked by Mugabe on Nov 6 in a move which triggered the current crisis.

-There is however a second vice president - Phelekeza Mphoko - who was loyal to First Lady Grace Mugabe who would be elevated as president - something the army would want to avoid.
+There is, however, a second vice president - Phelekeza Mphoko, who is loyal to First Lady Grace Mugabe - who would be automatically be named as interim leader in a development the army would want to avoid.

 IMPEACHMENT

-The National Assembly and the Senate can start proceedings to remove the president if both pass simple majority votes against the head of state in cases of "serious misconduct", "failure to obey, uphold or defend (the) constitution", "violation" of the constitution or "incapacity".
+The National Assembly and the Senate can begin proceedings to remove the president if both pass simple majority votes against him - either on grounds of "serious misconduct", "violation" of the constitution or "failure to obey, uphold or defend" it, or "incapacity".

 Once the votes are passed, the two chambers must then appoint a joint committee to investigate removing the president.

-If the commission recommends impeachment, the president can be removed from office once both houses back it with two-thirds majorities, according to section 97 of Zimbabwe's constitution.
+If the committee recommends impeachment, the president can then be removed if both houses back it with two-thirds majorities, according to section 97 of the constitution.

 The vast majority of elected ZANU-PF representatives, like the opposition, are now in favour of removing Mugabe - but the process could be slow.

-And like the resignation route, it would currently result in Mphoko becoming head of state.
+And like the resignation route, it would also result in Mphoko becoming head of state.

 FORCING HIM OUT

-The military seized power late on Tuesday night but have been at pains to give the impression of obeying the law and have sought to play down suggestions that their intervention amounted to a coup.
+The military seized power late on November 14 but have been at pains to give the impression of obeying the law, seeking to play down suggestions their intervention amounted to a coup.

-"We wish to make it abundantly clear that this is not a military takeover ...
-We are only targeting criminals around him (Mugabe)," said Major General Sibusiso Moyo as he read a statement justifying the army's actions on state TV in the early hours of Wednesday.
+"We wish to make it abundantly clear that this is not a military takeover...
+We are only targeting criminals around (Mugabe)," said Major General Sibusiso Moyo in an address shortly after the takeover.

 The African Union and the Southern African Development Community regional bloc have warned the army not to try to remove Mugabe by illegal means.

-The generals appear to have headed their warnings and have instead pushed for dialogue with Mugabe while putting pressure on him by supporting the mass protests against the embattled president.
+The generals appear to have heeded their warnings and have instead pushed for dialogue with Mugabe, appearing alongside him at Sunday's TV address.
+It is unclear how long they will tolerate his apparent stalling tactics.